 So you’ve got some data and you want to get it into PyTorch for training a model or doing some deep learning magic.
 Great!
 PyTorch tensors are basically the building blocks of everything you’ll do, so let’s walk through the most common ways to get your data in there.
+If you’re brand new to PyTorch, you might want to start with my Getting Started with PyTorch guide first.

 Starting Simple: From Python Lists and Arrays